What happens when you clone an assessment?

-Simple, Rubric, Advanced, and Bubble Sheet assessments can be cloned; Plus Assessments cannot be cloned.
+Simple, rubric and advanced assessments can be cloned.
+Plus assessments cannot be cloned.

-Since Plus Assessments are never actually in draft form, they are unable to be cloned.
-Creating a Plus Assessment is such a quick and easy process that making a new Plus Assessment with the same settings won't take long at all.
+Since plus assessments are never actually in draft form, they are unable to be cloned.
+Creating a plus assessment is a quick and easy process, so making a new plus assessment with the same settings won't take long at all.
 Reach out to us in the chat feature if you have questions.

 How to Clone an Assessment

 Step 4: Edit clone information.

 ➡️ Name - The cloned title will be appended with the word "Copy," but this is editable.

-➡️ Type (category) - By default, it will stay the current type category, but any other type can be selected.
+➡️ Type (category) - By default, it will stay the current type or category, but any other type can be selected.

 ➡️ Grading Scale - This can be changed within certain parameters: